PureStorage-OpenConnect/Jenkins-Docker-Multi-Branch-Ci-Pipeline/README.md

 - Latches
 - Spinlocks

 In this specific example we need to ensure that when spinning up containers, multiple containers do not attempt to start using the same port on the host.
-We achieve this using the lockable resource plugin for Jenkins:
+We achieve this using the lockable resource plugin for Jenkins, the section that begins with lock { is all important here:

 ![lockable resource](https://user-images.githubusercontent.com/15145995/46342829-b1989a00-c633-11e8-8054-07b23a202d13.PNG)